 Over the years, I have read a number of articles in which doctors and professionals seem to suggest that once hair is gone (turns vellus), it can never return.
 This is also why Finasteride and Minoxidil virtually never bring back any significant amount of hair for someone who is mostly or entirely bald.
 However, it seems like hair can regrow in fully bald areas of the scalp in some instances.

-There have been anecdotal reviews on Dutasteride actually regrowing long disappeared hair.
+There have been anecdotal reviews on Dutasteride actually regrowing long dormant hair.
 But these have been few and far between.
 Over a decade ago, Dr. Marty Sawaya caused an insane level of excitement on hair loss forums when she reported that one of her older patients gained back most of his lost hair when on Dutasteride.
 But that whole episode was controversial and not replicated.